 A graduate of the University of Colorado, I also spent a year at the Harvard T.H.
 Chan School of Public Health as a journalism fellow.
 I went back to school several years ago and graduated with a master’s degree in urban journalism/digital storytelling in 2013 from CUNY's Craig Newmark Graduate School of Journalism.

-I am the director of the journalism program at the City College of New York where I teach reporting, writing and Black Studies.
+I teach reporting, writing and Black Studies at The City College of New York in Harlem.
 You can read more about my program here.
 I have been honored to train journalists from around the world to better cover the HIV/AIDS epidemic at the International AIDS conferences in Barcelona, Bangkok, Toronto, Mexico City, Vienna, Melbourne and Durban.
 For two summers, I served as a nonfiction mentor for the Lambda Literary Foundation's Emerging Writers Retreat.